Updated by Danielle

 - Style or musical genre

 JamPlay has an additional section for all their artist-taught online courses, as well as live lessons.
 Other features include a section for bass players (which is actually a separate membership), a ton of jam tracks (available depending on what kind of membership you buy) and a reporting system that helps you track your progress.
 Between the two, we typically opt for Guitar Tricks because of their reputation and organization.
 However, both options are solid.

-Not only does TrueFire have a massive amount of content, but they stand out from both Guitar Tricks and JamPlay in terms of how they price it.
+Not only does TrueFire have a massive amount of content but, they stand out from Guitar Tricks (and JamPlay to a certain extent) in terms of how they price it.
 While the expected monthly and yearly membership options are available (allowing you to stream all the content) you can actually buy single courses and download them as standalone products.

 Membership essentially gives you unfettered access to all the material, though it's nice that you have the option to avoid a monthly cost if you want to.